jet/equinox/README.md

     dotnet run -p Web
     ```

-4. **(WIP)** Use `eqx` tool to run a CosmosDb ChangeFeedProcessor
+4. **(Preview)** Use `eqx` tool to run a CosmosDb ChangeFeedProcessor

     ```powershell
     # TEMP: need to uninstall and use --version flag while this is in beta
     dotnet tool uninstall Equinox.Tool -g
-    dotnet tool install Equinox.Tool -g --version 1.1.0-beta*
+    dotnet tool install Equinox.Tool -g --version 1.1.0-preview*

-    eqx initAux -ru 400 cosmos # generates a -aux collection for the ChangeFeedProcessor to stash projector checkpoints within
+    eqx initAux -ru 400 cosmos # generates a -aux collection for the ChangeFeedProcessor to maintain consume group progress within
     # -v for verbose ChangeFeedProcessor logging
     # `default` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
     # stats specifies one only wants stats regarding items (other options include kafka to project to kafka)